Skip to content

 On selected days from April to October, Gordon Wise, one of our volunteers who led the excavation of Fan Bay Deep Shelter, helps to bring Fan Bay to life.
 Sporting an accurate replica uniform, Gordon enjoys sharing his wide knowledge of the history of the area with our visitors.

 'Captain Strange' is now taking a well-earned winter break.
-We hope to see him again in 2025.
+We look forward to seeing him again in 2025.

 An image of a footpath snaking through fields at the White Cliffs of Dover in Kent with the white tower of South Foreland Lighthouse poking out over the top of the hill